Can a crystal be the ground state of a Bose system?: Mathematical substantiation

 The structure of WF of the ground state, $\Psi_{0}$, of a Bose system with periodic BCs can be easily determined.
 The condition $\textbf{p}=0$ and formulae (\ref{1-6}) and (\ref{1-77}) imply that $\Psi_{0}$ should not vary at a translation.
 Therefore, it can depend only on the difference of coordinates.
-The general form of such nodeless function is given by formulae (\ref{1-5}) and (\ref{1-2full}).
-This can be proved strictly (see Appendix 1). \textit{Thus, the genuine ground state of a periodic Bose system corresponds always to a liquid or gas.} This is the main result of the present work.
-The theorem of nodes implies that any excited state of the system corresponds to WF with nodes \cite{gilbert}.
-This means that any state of a crystal with periodic BCs corresponds to WF with nodes.
-A zero-temperature state of a crystal we will call the ground state of a crystal.
+The general form of such nodeless function is given by formulae (\ref{1-5}), (\ref{1-2full}) or (\ref{1-5}), (\ref{1-5b}).
+This can be proved strictly (see \cite{yuv1} and Appendix 1 below).

-We note that the structure of $\Psi_{0}$ (\ref{1-5}) of a liquid is usually obtained from the requirement that $\Psi_{0}$ should be invariable at a translation [$\textbf{p}=0$ in (\ref{1-6})] \cite{woo1972,yuv1}.
+It is interesting to note that the structure of $\Psi_{0}$ (\ref{1-5}), (\ref{1-2full}) of a quantum liquid is usually obtained from the requirement that $\Psi_{0}$ should be invariable at a translation [$\textbf{p}=0$ in (\ref{1-6})] \cite{woo1972,yuv1}.
 However, the translation invariance of a system admits $\textbf{p}\neq 0$ in (\ref{1-6}).
+Apparently, it was not shown previously in the literature that the Bose system with $\textbf{p}\neq 0$ does not correspond to GS.
+This was proved above.
 Therefore, the condition $\textbf{p}=0$ is primary, and the translation invariance of $\Psi_{0}$ is a consequence of this requirement.